the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-resources.md

 - Interactive tutorials for familiarising yourself with GitHub can be found at [https://lab.github.com/](https://lab.github.com/).
 - Interactive tutorials for DataLad can be found at [handbook.datalad.org](http://handbook.datalad.org), and a walk-through of git-annex can be found at [git-annex.branchable.com/walkthrough/](https://git-annex.branchable.com/walkthrough/).

-## Definitions/glossary

-- **Add:** Command used to add files to the staging area.
-Allows the user to specify which files or directories to include in the next commit.
-- **Branch:** A parallel version of a repository.
-Although it is contained within the same repository it allows you to develop it separately and then merge changes back into the 'live' repository or with other branches when appropriate.
-- **Checkout:** Git command to switch to a specific file, branch, or commit.
-Allows you to activate older versions of files or commits or switch between active branches.
-- **Clone:** Copy of an existing Git repository, normally from some remote location to your local environment.
-When you clone a repo you copy its entire history as well as all branches.
-- **Commit:** Snapshot of project history.
-A commit can be made after changes of a single file or a range of files and directories.
-- **Commit message:** A message the user can attach to a commit to explain what it contains.
-- **Git:** Version control system that GitHub is built around.
-It is a widely used open source distributed version control system developed by the author of Linux.
-- **GitHub:** An online hosting and version control service which centres around the version control software Git.
-It has a great many features to aid collaboration between users.
-- **HEAD:** the latest commit on the branch which is currently checked out
-- **Issues:** Bug tracking system for GitHub.
-Collaborators can use issues to report bugs, request features, or set milestones for projects.
-Issues are tracked, reported, and closed by collaborators during the development process.
-They’re a great way of communicating with your team and reporting progress.
-- **Master:** the repository’s main branch.
-Depending on the work flow it is the one people work on or the one where the integration happens.
-- **Merge:** The process of combining branches.
-Changes made on one or more branches are applied to another.
-- **Merge conflict:** Incompatibilities between branches being merged.
-- **Pull request:** Proposed changes to a remote repository.
-Collaborators without write access can send a pull request to the administrator with the changes they've made to the repo.
-The administrator can then approve and merge or reject the changes to the main repository.
-For open source projects pull requests can be sent by anyone that has forked a project.
-- **Push:** Sending changes to a remote repo.
-The remote repository is updated with the changes pushed and now mirrors the local repo.
-- **Repository:** Refers to a project folder that is being tracked by Git and containing project files.
-Also called 'repo' for short they can be local as well as hosted on GitHub.
-- **SHA:** Unique string of numbers of letters used to identify every commit or node in the repository.
-- **Staged:** Changes that will be included in the next commit.

 ## References specific for this chapter

 - [1.](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Controls) **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License**